cornelius-erfort/cornelius-erfort.github.io/_pages/data.md

 Github repository: [https://github.com/cornelius-erfort/partypress](https://github.com/cornelius-erfort/partypress)

-*Abstract:* We present the newly compiled PARTYPRESS Database which compiles more than 250,000 published press releases from 67 parties in nine European countries.
-The database covers the press releases of the most relevant political parties starting from 2010 onward.
-It provides a hand-labeled subset in 21 unique issue categories according to a general codebook.
-We discuss and evaluate different supervised machine learning approaches to obtain evolving issue agendas of the different parties.
-We extend a recent analysis in [Gessler & Hunger (2022)](https://doi.org/10.1017/psrm.2021.64) to illustrate the usefulness of our approach in studying dynamic party competition, communication, and behavior.
+*Abstract:* We present the PARTYPRESS Database, which compiles more than 250,000 published press releases from 68 parties in nine European countries.
+The database covers the press releases of the most relevant political parties in these countries from 2010 onward.
+It provides a supervised machine learning classification of press releases into 21 unique issue categories according to a general codebook.
+The PARTYPRESS Database can be used to study parties’ issue agendas comparatively and over time.
+We extend a recent analysis in [Gessler & Hunger (2022)](https://doi.org/10.1017/psrm.2021.64) to illustrate the useful- ness of the database in studying dynamic party competition, communication, and behavior.

 ## Election Dataset Germany 1953-2021
 ### County-level results made comparable over time using geodata and areal weighted interpolation